ktoso/rx-wiki/Creating-Observables.md

 ***

 ## defer( )
-#### do not create the Observable until an Observer subscribes; create a fresh Observable on each subscription
+#### do not create the Observable until a Subscriber subscribes; create a fresh Observable on each subscription
 [[images/rx-operators/defer.png]]

-Pass `defer( )` an Observable factory function (a function that generates Observables), and `defer( )` will return an Observable that will call this function to generate its Observable sequence afresh each time a new Observer subscribes.
+Pass `defer( )` an Observable factory function (a function that generates Observables), and `defer( )` will return an Observable that will call this function to generate its Observable sequence afresh each time a new Subscriber subscribes.

 #### see also:
 * javadoc: <a href="http://netflix.github.io/RxJava/javadoc/rx/Observable.html#defer(rx.util.functions.Func0)">`defer(observableFactory)`</a>